 You may also be eligible to join if you are a State Sector employee serving outside of New Zealand.

 If you’re self-employed, a student, a stay at home parent, or not in paid employment, KiwiSaver is a flexible option for you.
 You can set your own contribution level and choose to make regular or one off contributions.
-If you do choose to contribute, and you are eligible, you may get the annual Government contribution of $521.43, (also known as your member tax credit) each year.
+If you do choose to contribute, and you are eligible, you may get the annual Government contribution of $521.43 each year.
 To find out more, check out our Making the most of KiwiSaver guide.

-You can join KiwiSaver any time before you turn 65.
-You do need to be a KiwiSaver member for five years and be aged 65 before you can make retirement withdrawals.
+Once you are over the age of 65 you will generally be eligible for KiwiSaver retirement withdrawals.
+Other eligibility rules may apply if you joined before 1 July 2019 and were aged 60-64.
 The good news is that until you are eligible to make retirement withdrawals, you may be eligible for compulsory employer contributions of 3% of your salary or wages, and the annual Government contribution of $521.43 each year.